TejaswiniR19/TejaswiniR19.github.io/index.md

 # Welcome to My Blog

 Hello!
 I am Tejaswini.R
+## About Me

+I am a B.E. undergraduate student in Electronics and Communication Engineering at K S Institute of Technology, Bengaluru, Karnataka.
+I have a strong interest in embedded systems, assistive technologies, and applying electronics and programming to solve real-world problems.

+I am passionate about learning new technologies and actively seek opportunities to enhance my technical skills through hands-on projects and internships.
+I enjoy working on solutions that are practical, meaningful, and socially impactful.

+**Hobbies & Interests:**
+- Dancing
+- Playing throw ball
+- Listening to music
+- Drawing
+-
 This is my blog created using GitHub Pages.
 This blog presents my project on assistive technology, which focuses on enabling motor-impaired individuals to interact with music in an innovative and accessible way using modern technologies.

 ---